Tobias-Rudel/spacex-infos/README.md

 This is a small demo project getting data via [SpaceX api](https://github.com/r-spacex/SpaceX-API/tree/master/docs/v4) and displaying it in a web browser.

-It consits out of two pages.
+It consists out of two pages.
 The first shows various statistics about SpaceX flights.
 The second displays a sortable table with detailed information about all SpaceX launches.

 ## Technical Details